teuben/QAC/docs/qac.md

     startmodel  str         starting model in Jy/pixel
     phasecenter str         mapping center
     t           bool        True means tclean.
-False means try and fallback to old clean() **line                  user can provide any other (t)clean parametrs like restfreq or width here
+False means try and fallback to old clean() **line                  user can provide any other (t)clean parameters like restfreq or width here

     """
 ```